 - Fill in the date in the upper right corner of the cheque.

-- Write the name of the beneficiary on the line where it says “pay to the order of”.
+- Write the beneficiary’s name on the line where it says “pay to the order of.”

 - Write the amount of money you are looking to pay.
 If the sum includes cents, you can add them in the “ /100” area.
 For example, $100.50 can be written as “One hundred dollars and 50/100”.
 You should also fill out the box where you have the “$” sign with the amount in figures.